Is A Homemade Weed Killer A Better Choice Than Roundup?

 Swedish studies conducted with rats show some indication that massive exposure to the chemical could contribute to non-Hodgkin lymphoma and may contribute to fetal defects and delayed fetal development.

-Since glyphosate is so ubiquitous, it is difficult to avoid exposure even if you do not actively use products which contain the chemical.
+Since glyphosate is so ubiquitous, it is difficult to avoid exposure even if you do not actively use products that contain the chemical.
 Nonetheless, if you choose to spray herbicides such as Roundup in your yard, you are bound to increase your chances of potentially dangerous exposure.

-The active ingredient can be absorbed through the eyes, nasal passages and (to a lesser extent) the skin.
+The active ingredient can be absorbed through the eyes, nasal passages, and (to a lesser extent) the skin.
 If you neglect washing your hands after applying the chemical, you could easily ingest it when you eat or smoke.

 If you are overexposed to this chemical, you may experience: